ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 git push --set-upstream origin new-branch
 ```

-The command will provide you with output to let you know of the progress, and it will look similar to the following:
+The command will provide you with output to let you know of the progress, and it will be similar to the following:

 ```
 [secondary_label Output]